perez987/OpenCore-and-UEFI-Secure-Boot/guide/The easy way.md

 [slose1](https://github.com/slose1/B460M-aorus-elite-Opencore)

-This user proposes adding some macOS files to the db variable in addition to the OpenCore files, these are:
+This user proposes enrolling 5 macOS files to the db variable in addition to the OpenCore files, these are:

 - /usr/standalone/i386/boot.efi
 - /usr/standalone/i386/apfs_aligned.efi